Jespersen's cycle: Pull chain and push chain

 Already widely used for describing phonological change over time (especially that of the Great Vowel Shift), the terms "pull chain" and "push chain" have also been applied to Jespersen's cycle.

 Jespersen's own early description of the first transition in the process was of "the original negative adverb [being] first weakened, then found insufficient and therefore strengthened".
 Such a process of weakening prompting reinforcement has been called pull-chain; its reverse, a process of reinforcement prompting weakening, push-chain.

 Rebecca Posner has pointed out that Jespersen's pull-chain explanation is inadequate: "The insubstantiality of ne in French cannot in itself account for its elision, for in many South Central Italian dialects the preverbal marker is equally as slight, without showing any signs of disappearing or of requiring supplementation".
 Alternative pull-chain explanations have been offered by Posner herself and Werner Abraham.

-Push-chain explanations have been offered by Kate Burridge, Stefan Frisch, and Ulrich Detges and Richard Waltereit.
+Push-chain explanations have been offered by Kate Burridge, Stefan Frisch, Ulrich Detges, and Richard Waltereit.

 David Willis distinguishes between stage IIa, "with an obligatory preverbal negator and an optional emphasiser"; and stage IIb, "where the postverbal element has become compulsory".
 Breitbarth argues that in stage IIb the preverbal element is no longer a negator (either individually or jointly) but instead is merely a polarity marker (an "exponent of affective polarity"); the simultaneous reanalysis constituting the switch from IIa to IIb has her call the chain "hybrid".